Waiting for Karma

 I have a friend who is blessed with multiple personalities.

-Back when I used to have a personality,
+Way back when I used to have a personality

 Life's just not fair.